oemof-heat/solar_models/solar_cooling/README.md

 The file is a yaml-file, which specifies your experiment.
 It holds:
-* experiments name and number
+* experiments name and number,
-* the number of variation: it has to correspond with the length of 'parameters_variation' list or the length of 'parameters_system' list.
+* the number of variation: it has to correspond with the length of 'parameters_variation' list or the length of 'parameters_system' list,
-.

-* For run arguments, which decide, which file is executed and which not
+* four run arguments, which decide which file is executed and which not,
-* Four parameters, which describe, how to do the optimisastion.
+* four parameters, which describe how to do the optimisastion,

-* The file names for the input data.
+* the file names for the input data.

 You can provide 'parameters_system' or 'parameters_variation' as a list.
 The other one must be no list.
 For every item in the list, there is calculated a